LazyDrag: Enabling Stable Drag-Based Editing on Multi-Modal Diffusion Transformers via Explicit Correspondence: Introduction

 In this work, we present \textbf{LazyDrag}, a training-free method that uses an explicit correspondence map to drive attention controls in MM-DiTs.
 By resolving the core instability of implicit attention mappings, LazyDrag stabilizes edits under full-strength inversion without TTO, unlocking the full generation ability.
 Concretely, (i) the drag instructions are converted into an explicit correspondence map, and (ii) identity and background are preserved using attention controls with the map.
 Together, these components deliver edits under full-strength inversion without TTO, retaining inpainting capability and enabling text-guided edits under ambiguous instructions.
 As shown in Fig.~\ref{fig:teaser}, this allows our method to execute complex edits where prior works fail: it can open the mouth of the dog and inpaint its interior, or even generate a ``tennis ball'' via text guidance, which is impossible for methods constrained by low inversion strength (see Fig.~\ref{fig:inversion_strength}).
 Furthermore, it exhibits a deep understanding of scene context.
 For example, when dragging a hand using drag instructions alone, the ambiguity of the task, whether the hand should be placed behind a back or into a pocket, can be resolved through text guidance, allowing users to make precise and meaningful edits.
 Extensive experiments demonstrate that LazyDrag achieves \textbf{state-of-the-art} (SOTA) performance while requiring no test-time optimization.
 To the best of our knowledge, LazyDrag is the \textbf{first} drag-based editing method built with MM-DiTs and the \textbf{first} to adopt full-strength inversion across all sampling steps, which enables natural inpainting and precise text-guided control.
 Our contributions are threefold: \begin{itemize} \item We propose LazyDrag, the first to achieve full-strength inversion in drag-based editing with MM-DiTs.
-It is accomplished by an explicit correspondence-driven attention controls that eliminates the need for TTO and resolves the core instability of previous works. \item We resolve the ambiguity of drag instructions by coupling the explicit correspondence map with text guidance, enabling natural inpainting and semantically consistent edits. \item Extensive experiments demonstrate that LazyDrag significantly outperforms all existing methods on Drag-Bench in both quantitative metrics and human preference. \end{itemize}
+It is accomplished by an explicit correspondence-driven attention controls that eliminates the need for TTO and resolves the core instability of previous works. \item We resolve the ambiguity of drag instructions by coupling the explicit correspondence map with text guidance, enabling natural inpainting and semantically consistent edits. \item We resolve the ambiguity of drag instructions by coupling the explicit correspondence map with text guidance.
+This correspondence-driven method preserves identity and background, while enabling natural inpainting and semantically consistent modifications. \item Extensive experiments demonstrate that LazyDrag significantly outperforms all existing methods on Drag-Bench in both quantitative metrics and human preference. \end{itemize}